raspberrypilearning/raspberry-jam-guidebook/en/step_3.md

 Resource Centre:
 rpf.io/ra

-REMEMBER: “Risk assessment is about achieving a balance between a reasonable level of risk, and being able to get on with organising your activities.
-Remember, no activity is completely free from risk, and doing a risk assessment is not about making your activities risk-free.”
+REMEMBER: "Risk assessment is about achieving a balance between a reasonable level of risk, and being able to get on with organising your activities.
+Remember, no activity is completely free from risk, and doing a risk assessment is not about making your activities risk-free."
 - Resource Centre

 Our venue, a university, required us to perform a risk assessment